Speech-Rule-Engine/speech-rule-engine/README.md

 #### A method for setting up and controlling the behaviour of the Speech Rule Engine:

-It takes an object of option/value pairs to parameterise the Speech Rule Engine.
+It takes a feature vector (an object of option/value pairs) to parameterise the Speech Rule Engine.

     setupEngine(options);